TAURUS CONTINUED »

 Alternatively, and possibly more likely, the name may come from the old Greek word pleos, ‘full’, which in the plural meant ‘many’, a suitable reference to the cluster.
 According to other authorities, the name comes from the Greek word peleiades, meaning ‘flock of doves’.

-Unlike their half-sisters the Hyades, the names of all seven Pleiades are assigned to stars in the cluster: Alcyone, Asterope (also known as Sterope), Celaeno, Electra, Maia, Merope and Taygete.
+Unlike their half-sisters the Hyades, the names of all seven Pleiades are assigned to stars in the cluster: Alcyone, Asterope, Celaeno, Electra, Maia, Merope, and Taygeta.
 Two more stars are named after their parents, Atlas and Pleione.
 Alcyone is the brightest star in the cluster.
 According to mythology, Alcyone and Celaeno were both seduced by Poseidon.
 Maia, the eldest and most beautiful of the sisters, was seduced by Zeus and gave birth to Hermes; she later became foster-mother to Arcas, son of Zeus and Callisto.
-Zeus also seduced two others of the Pleiades: Electra, who gave birth to Dardanus, the founder of Troy; and Taygete, who gave birth to Lacedaemon, founder of Sparta.
+Zeus also seduced two others of the Pleiades: Electra, who gave birth to Dardanus, the founder of Troy; and Taygeta, who gave birth to Lacedaemon, founder of Sparta.
 Asterope was ravished by Ares and became mother of Oenomaus, king of Pisa, near Olympia, who features in the legend of Auriga.
 Hence six Pleiades became paramours of the gods.
 Only Merope married a mortal, Sisyphus, a notorious trickster who was subsequently condemned to roll a stone eternally up a hill.

 Although the Pleiades are popularly termed the Seven Sisters, only six stars are easily visible to the naked eye, and a considerable mythology has grown up to account for the ‘missing’ Pleiad.
 Eratosthenes says that Merope was the faint Pleiad because she was the only one who married a mortal.
 Hyginus and Ovid also recount this story, giving her shame as the reason for her faintness, but both add another candidate: Electra, who could not bear to see the fall of Troy, which had been founded by her son Dardanus.
 Hyginus says that, moved by grief, she left the Pleiades altogether, but Ovid says that she merely covered her eyes with her hand.
 Astronomers, however, have not followed either legend in their naming of the stars, for the faintest named Pleiad is actually Asterope.

 Binoculars show dozens of stars in the Pleiades, and in all the cluster contains a hundred or so members.
-The Pleiades lie 380 light years away, two and a half times the distance of the Hyades.
+The Pleiades lie about 440 light years away, nearly three times the distance of the Hyades.
 They are relatively youthful by stellar standards, the youngest being no more than a few million years old.

 A famous myth links the Pleiades with Orion.
 As Hyginus tells it, Pleione and her daughters were one day walking through Boeotia when Orion tried to ravish her.
 Pleione and the girls escaped, but Orion pursued them for seven years.
 Zeus immortalized the chase by placing the Pleiades in the heavens where Orion follows them endlessly.